LXanii/GD-Rich-Presence/README.md

 If I can find an easier way to make this work I will, but for now this is what you have to do.

 Tutorial Video if you are having issues installing: https://youtu.be/RAr_-HI_CSQ

+# Solutions
+There are known problems which make rich presence not appear on your discord profile.
+1. On discord, you must have "Display current activity as a status message."
+Enabled.
+You can find this by going to Settings -> Activity Privacy -> Top of the page.
+2. If you have that enabled but are still getting no results, make sure you have "Discord Rich Presence" in Megahack disabled.
+It is located under the "Mega Hack Pro" Tab in megahack, once you do this you will have to restart your game.
+After that, it should be fixed.